authgear/authgear-server/docs/specs/oidc-sso.md

         - When `x_sso_enabled=true`
             - Equal to `x_suppress_idp_session_cookie=false`.
             - Mark refresh token's `sso_enabled` to `true`.
-            - Refresh tokens and IdP sessions lifetime are managed separately (Remains unchanged).
-The only difference is the refresh token's lifetime will be shorter than or equal to the IdP session. e.g. If the IdP session will expire in 1 day, the refresh token will only have 1 day lifetime when it is issued.
+            - SSO enabled refresh token will be valid only if its IdP session is valid
             - When updating the refresh token's last access time, its IdP session's last access time will also be updated.
 So that the IdP session won't be invalidated due to inactivity.
     - `x_suppress_idp_session_cookie` remains unchanged for backward compatibility, but the new SDKs won't send this parameter anymore.
 It is replaced by `x_sso_enabled`.
     - When the developer uses `x_sso_enabled=true` + `prompt=login`, the enduser will need to log in again.
 The new refresh token will be linked to the new IdP session, and the old IdP session will be overwritten and revoked.